 Three primary changes are visible on the top of the R5 II.

 First, the power switch moved from the camera's left side to the right, where it should be, facilitating fast and easy access by the hand holding the camera.
 Pick up the camera and power it on simultaneously with one hand.
-The power switch is back just far enough to make the index finger stretch slightly awkward.
+The power switch is back just far enough to make my index finger stretch slightly awkward.
 The Lock position on the power switch prevents setting changes as configured in the Tools menu multi-function lock option.
-If you find yourself inadvertently selecting the Lock position when powering on the camera but don't use the feature, disable all of the lock settings.
+If you find yourself inadvertently selecting the Lock position when powering on the camera but don't use the feature, disable all lock settings in the menu.

 Another positive change is the addition of a switch to change the camera settings between photos and movies, recalling the last-used settings for each.